ajmal0202/transcode-nexus/README.md

 ------------------------------------------------------------------------------------------------------
 # ⚙️ Manual Installation (No Docker)
 > ⚠️ **Note:**
-> If you prefer not to install everything manually, you can skip the following steps and go directly to the [Docker-Based Deployment](#-docker-deployment) section below for a faster setup.
+> If you don't want to install everything manually, you can skip the following steps and go directly to the [🐳 Docker-Based Deployment (Recommended)](#-docker-based-deployment-recommended) section below.

 ### ✅ Step 1: Install Python and Flask